dotCMS/core/hotfix_tracking.md

 https://github.com/dotCMS/core/issues/20669 : Error deploying a fresh install using mssql #20669

 https://github.com/dotCMS/core/issues/20469 : When generating a site statically, we need to generate the default language last. #20469

+https://github.com/dotCMS/core/issues/19215 : Add the option to show fields in a relationship field's overview #19215